Winchester Model 70: Post-1964 Model 70 action (push feed)

-Any Model 70 rifle made since that is not designated as a "Classic" model is likely to have this post-1964 action.
+Any Model 70 rifle made since that. not designated as a "Classic" model, is likely to have this post-1964 action.
 In design terms (enclosed bolt face, plunger ejector, brazed bolt construction) the new action itself was comparable in design to the competing Remington Model 700, which has a worldwide following and is considered to be very reliable.
 When coupled with the other cost-cutting changes and compared with the previously produced and very familiar Model 70, however, it was immediately declared to be lacking.
 The new design of the rifle was swiftly and severely criticized by both gun writers and riflemen alike for its perceived lesser amount of control and feed issues, making the original action much more prized.

 The post-1964 action has been further improved over the years.
 Thanks to a refined bolt head design, the bolt is now less wobbly when open, and the action is now generally considered on par with the CRF action.
 Under normal conditions, the action's new design is no less reliable, and although the simplified construction is certainly less elegant, some of the changes could be considered improvements, having made the action stronger.
 Also, the pressed checkering, one of the most reviled changes, was likewise done away with as soon as machine-cut checkering became available.
-All things considered, in normal situations there is now not much to choose between the two versions at present, apart from personal preference.
+All things considered, in normal situations, not much to choose between the two versions remains at present, apart from personal preference.

 1968 Model 70

 In 1968, further revisions were made to the Model 70 in part to address consumer concerns.
-An "anti-bind" feature was introduced to make operation of the action smoother, which comprised a groove in an extended right locking lug operating on a rib on the right side of the receiver.
+An "antibind" feature was introduced to make operation of the action smoother, which comprised a groove in an extended right locking lug operating on a rib on the right side of the receiver.
 This made the action noticeably smoother to operate and has been retained to the present day.
 A steel floorplate and stainless magazine follower were introduced, partially revoking changes introduced in the 1964 model.
 The alloy trigger guard was retained.